 - Giant Flyer

 - Large Ham: He's even voiced by Minsc's voice actor.

-- Lawful Evil: As most blue dragons are, and revealed in his character sheet.
+- Lawful Evil: in-universe As most blue dragons are, and revealed in his character sheet.

 - This Cannot Be!: Word for word.

 - Weaksauce Weakness: The only Bhaalspawn boss that can potentially be instantly killed by Vorpal weapons, dragon-form only.